megadrive/stremio-addon-starter/README.md

 - `web`: Astro, which serves the configure page
 - `server`: ExpressJS, which is the bulk of the addon
-- `core`: Shared functionality between the two, plus any shared utils
+- `config`: Configuration logic, shared between both packages
+- `env`: Environment variables, shared between both packages.
+Note that `env` cannot be used client-side.

 ## Why use this?

-This leverages some really great packages to ensure smooth development and deployment.
+This project leverages some really great packages to ensure smooth development and deployment.
+It offers a solid starting point for building your own addon, and is easy to extend.

 - [Astro](https://astro.build/) for the frontend.
 One of my favourite frontends, it allows for you to use any existing knowledge of React, Vue, Svelte, etc. to build your frontend.
 - [Express](https://expressjs.com/) for the backend, battle-tested, easy to use, and has a large ecosystem of plugins, if needed.